btfranklin/openai-for-ai/README.md

 This fetches the latest spec (with ETag-based caching), renders operation and component pages beneath `site/`, and generates helper indexes such as `llms.txt`, `manifest.json`, and `blocks/index.json`.

+Output paths are derived from tag and schema names but are sanitized into safe path segments.

 Use `pdm run openai-for-ai build --help` to see all available options.

 ## CLI Examples